ALA-Showcase/ALA-Showcase.github.io/_pages/index.md

 		</div>
 		<img class="w-100" src="/assets/images/home/CoffeeBrake2.webp">
 		<div class="p-4 home-desc">
-	 		<h4 class="ala-font mb-3">Project Description</h4>
+	 		<h4 class="ala-font mb-3">Description</h4>
-			<p class="mb-0">'Coffee Brake' is a short animation project created by the Master of Animation and Visualisation students at the UTS Animal Logic Academy.
-The film was developed and produced in only 10 weeks as part of the emerging visualisation technologies project using the animation software 'Blender' and 'Grease Pencil'.</p>
+			<p class="mb-0">‘Coffee Brake’ is a short animation project created by the Master of Animation and Visualisation students at the UTS Animal Logic Academy.
+The film was developed and produced in only 10 weeks as part of the emerging visualisation technologies project using the animation software ‘Blender’ and ‘Grease Pencil’.</p>
 		</div>
 	</div>
 </div>